melikaabedikoupaei/MamaFood/README.md

 #MamaFood
-this is about lets mama earn money. people deserve to eat warm food
+this is about lets mama earn money. we want to give other pepole warm food